Concerns Resolution

 • Appropriate timescales for passing on, and responding to, concerns should be agreed for each stage (ideally within 10 working days).
 These should take into consideration any potential risk to the child and need for provision of services.
 Any changes or requests for extensions to timescales should be agreed and recorded

-• Where a meeting is convened to discuss concerns consideration needs to be given as to whether it is appropriate for families to attend and this should be communicated with all involved.
+• Where a meeting is convened to discuss the professional disagreement consideration needs to be given as to whether it is appropriate for families to attend and this should be communicated with all involved.
 When these meetings are called they remain the responsibility of the agency who calls the meeting to take the lead on inviting appropriate professionals and administrate the meeting

 • If throughout the process you feel that a child is suffering or at risk of suffering significant harm, you are responsible for communicating your concerns to your immediate line manager and / or your organisation’s designated lead for child protection and contacting Duty and Advice in line with your own agencies safeguarding policies or the child’s social worker if they have one